KamilaMania/Donation-app-client/README.md

 # Charity Donation App Concept

+By Kamila Mania

 ## Dercription

-Donation App was created for non-profits to quickly implement a platform to receive online donations.
+App was created for non-profit organization to quickly implement a platform to receive online donations and necessary  supplies for refugee camps in Africa.

 ## Screenshot